BIG-IP Controller Modes¶

 - The BIG-IP Platform load balances requests to Nodes (kube-proxy).

 - Nodes (kube-proxy) load balance requests to Pods.

-- The Kubernetes Services you want to manage must use
+- The Kubernetes Services you manage must use type: NodePort.

 - The BIG-IP system can’t load balance directly to Pods, which means:

 - Some BIG-IP services, like L7 persistence, won’t behave as expected.